ActivistInvestor/AcMgdLib/README.md

 to use C# 10.0 with earlier framework versions, as long as the code doesn't use features that are dependent on more-recent versions of the framework.

+If using this library with later framework versions, note that it requires <Nullable>disable</Nullable> which is because the code was ported from older language versions and has not undergone the heavy refactoring required to enable nullable support.
+Another reason is to allow the code to remain compatible with older language versions to the greatest extent possible.

+The roadmap for this library includes support for nullable and implicit usings at some point in the future.

 The best strategy for consuming this library is to download it, add it to a new project that targets the framework version used by the